How to stop the Great Resignation from biting your business

-But what exactly is the Great Resignation and why did it happen?
-More to the point — how can you as an employer prevent this from happening to you?
-After all, it might seem like a workplace Armageddon, but there are actually plenty of actions employers can take to prevent people leaving.
+Why did the Great Resignation happen?
+More to the point — how can you, as an employer, prevent it from occuring in your organisation?
+After all, it might seem like a workplace Armageddon, but employers can take plenty of actions to prevent people from leaving.

 The Great Resignation: what?